 - Clinic Visits – We are seeing clinic patients in our offices.
 Please call to schedule your upcoming visit.

-- Screening – All patients and staff are screened with temperature readings before entry to our clinics.
+- Screening – All patients and staff are screened before entry to our clinics.
 Anyone with a fever, cough, shortness of breath, or other symptoms of COVID-19, should reschedule their appointment.

 - Limiting Visitors – Guests are restricted from accompanying patients inside the clinic to their appointment unless required for a legal (i.e. parent/guardian) or medical (i.e. mobility) reason.
 Guests are encouraged to wait in their vehicles.

 - Masking – To keep our patients safe, all clinic staff are wearing either surgical or alternative facemasks, as described by the CDC and Minnesota Department of Health.
 To keep our staff safe, patients are required to wear alternative facemasks in the clinic, for the entire duration of their appointment.
 For more information on making a homemade facemask, please CLICK HERE.